 "The sad tragedy is the race to build the biggest ship with the shallowest hulls and room for the most passengers.
 When will it stop?

-"We decided we must file this complaint to stop a race which is destroying safety,"
+"We decided we must file this complaint to stop a race which is destroying safety," said a spokesman for law the firm.

 "The ship's shallow draught, the area below the waterline, made it unstable, so that it tilted quickly over and many lifeboats became useless."